MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/directaccessclientcomponents/DirectAccessClientComponents.md

 ms.reviewer: brianlic
 ms.technology: powershell
 ms.topic: reference
-title: DirectAccessClientFIX
+title: DirectAccessClientComponents
 ---

-# DirectAccessClientFIX Module
+# DirectAccessClientComponents Module

 ## Description

 This reference provides cmdlet descriptions and syntax for all DirectAccess Client Components-specific cmdlets.
 It lists the cmdlets in alphabetical order based on the verb at the beginning of the cmdlet.

-## DirectAccessClientFIX Cmdlets
+## DirectAccessClientComponents Cmdlets

 ### [Disable-DAManualEntryPointSelection](./Disable-DAManualEntryPointSelection.md)
 Disables a manually selected DirectAccess site, and reverts the selection to the default.